NYPL-discovery/scsb-ongoing-accessions/README.md

 ## Run Locally

-To run the endpoint as a standalone express server (bound to port 3000), two different scripts are registered in package.json:
+To run the endpoint as a standalone express server (bound to port 3000), three different scripts are registered in package.json:

-To run against QA dependencies:
+To run against environment dependencies:

-`npm run run-qa`
+`npm run run-development` (development)

-To run against Production dependencies:
+`npm run run-qa` (qa)

-`npm run run-production`
+`npm run run-production` (production)

 ## Deploying